rasch/eek-whales/README.md

 isFunction :: a -> Boolean
 ```

-`isFunction` returns true given a function or generator function.
+`isFunction` returns `true` given a function or generator function.
 All
-other values return false.
+other values return `false`.

 ```typescript
 import { isFunction } from "eek-whales"